tastyigniter/docs/customize/themes.md

 ### Front-matter section

-This is the first section in the file and it contains valid YAML set between triple-dashed lines.
+This is the first section in the file which contains valid YAML set between triple-dashed lines.
 You can set predefined variables or create custom ones which will be available to you to access from component blade views.
 Here is a basic example:

 ```blade
 ---